RigsOfRods/ror-linux-buildscripts/README.md

-# Rigs of Rods build scripts
+# Rigs of Rods build scripts for Version 0.38.67
+##### Note: You are on a legay branch.
+0.38.67 is an outdated Version of Rigs of Rods and there won't be any support for neither this script nor for the software itself

 These shell scripts build the vehicle simulator Rigs of Rods and its dependencies on systems using apt as package manager (e.g. Debian, Ubuntu, Mint).

 ### Build and install: